The following pet care services are covered in this section. Click any title to jump to that service:

 In preparation for surgery, an IV catheter will be placed in your pet’s leg.
 The IV catheter allows for the administration of fluids and medication.

 To induce anesthesia, a short acting anesthetic medication is administered via the IV catheter.
-An endotrachael tube is placed in the anesthetized patient’s airway to keep it open and allow the administration of oxygen and gas anesthetic (Sevoflurane), which is used to maintain anesthesia for the procedure.
+An endotrachael tube is placed in the anesthetized patient’s airway to keep it open and allow the administration of oxygen and gas anesthesia (Sevoflurane).

 Your Technician will first prepare the surgical site by setting up all equipment and selecting the instruments that will be used for your pet’s procedure.
 Then your pet is prepared for surgery by shaving and cleaning the surgical site.
 Our veterinarians scrub and dress (sterile gown, gloves, mask and cap) for the procedure.
-During surgery your Technician continually monitors and records vitals, including heart rate and rhythm, the amount of oxygen in the blood, temperature, respiratory rate and depth of anesthesia.
-In addition to hands-on monitoring, electronic monitoring equipment is also used (Pulse-Oximeter, ECG and Doppler) and this equipment helps your Technician closely monitor your pet’s vitals during anesthesia.
+During surgery your Technician continually monitors your pet and records vitals , including heart rate and rhythm, the amount of oxygen in the blood, temperature, respiratory rate and depth of anesthesia.
+In addition to hands-on monitoring, electronic monitoring equipment is also used (Pulse-Oximeter, ECG and Doppler).

 For most procedures, the incision is made with our surgical laser.
 The laser makes for a more comfortable and faster recovery period for your pet as it decreases bleeding, pain and swelling.